-Our final town, but certainly not the least intriguing, is a town just over 100 miles east of Sofia in the Lovech Province of north-central Bulgaria.
+Our final town, but certainly not the least intriguing, is just over 100 miles east of Sofia in the Lovech Province of north-central Bulgaria.

-Apriltsi has only recently been put on the tourist map with major renovations within town.
-Now, it is an attractive destination for enthusiasts of fishing, mountaineering, horse-riding, cycling, tennis, and skiing.
-You can also find several hiking routes, a luxurious hunting center, a bunch of wild picnic sites, and great opportunities for bathing at the river banks in privacy.
+Apriltsi has only recently been put on the tourist map with major renovations within the town.
+Now, it is an attractive destination for fishing, mountaineering, horse-riding, cycling, tennis, and skiing enthusiasts.
+You can also find several hiking routes, a luxurious hunting center, a bunch of wild picnic sites, and excellent opportunities for bathing at the river banks in privacy.
 So, if you’re wondering where to visit in Bulgaria for outdoor adventures, this is a fantastic option.